 To construct the remaining segments of the LBI project and continue maintenance of the project as authorized, the PCOE must have access to a different borrow area to construct and maintain the beach and dune system.
-The purpose of BOEM's related proposed action, authorizing use of OCS sand, is to respond to the PCOE's request for use of OCS sand under the authority granted to the Department of the Interior by the Outer Continental Shelf Lands Act (OCSLA).
+This EA provides an evaluation of the OCS Borrow Area D2 and updates the conditions and effects analyses of the project in support of the BOEM's related proposed action: authorizing use of OCS sand, in response to the PCOE's request for use of OCS sand under the authority granted to the Department of the Interior by the Outer Continental Shelf Lands Act (OCSLA).
 The proposed action is necessary because the Secretary of the Interior delegated the authority granted in the OCSLA to the BOEM to authorize the use of OCS sand resources for the purpose of shore protection and beach restoration.